-Before we begin working on Hoon you should first (1) have Urbit installed and (2) boot an 'urbit' that you can use for trying out Hoon examples.
+Before we begin working on Hoon, you should first (1) have Urbit installed and (2) boot a ship that you can use for trying out Hoon examples.
 Interactive learning is far superior to passive reading.

 What is an urbit?